rsuite/rsuite.github.io/src/components/avatar/en/image.md

 ### Image avatar

-You can set `alt` for `<Avatar/>` , it make sure avatar show pure text avatar when image load failed.
+You can set `alt` for `<Avatar>` , it make sure avatar show pure text avatar when image load failed.

 <!--start-code-->